 ^b Property group was evaluated collectively in the RI Nature and Extent evaluation and in the BRA.
 Therefore, although individual properties belonging to the group are indicated as being included in this PP, it is the property group itself that is retained for the PP.

-^c These VPs are not included in the scope of the ISOU because no inaccessible soil areas or buildings and structures remain at the property.
-Check mark indicates that the property is a Group I property included in this PP.
+^c These properties are not included in the scope of the ISOU due to the absence of inaccessible soil areas and buildings/structures.

 2.4.1 Interim Actions at St. Louis Downtown Site